 Most of us have a microwave oven that we use regularly.
-Why would multiple microwave ovens help the function of our kitchen?
+So why would multiple microwave ovens help the function of our kitchen?
 If you’re planning to remodel your kitchen, this article may help you think about and plan for an additional microwave.

 The History of Microwave Ovens

 Microwave ovens have been a popular convenience in residential kitchens since Amana started selling them in 1967.
 Homeowners liked the ability to quickly thaw frozen food and bring liquids to a boil faster than a tea kettle on the stove.
-Leftovers, coffee, and tea could be reheated easily without tasting like they were reheated.
-Kids soon learned that microwave ovens could pop corn and heat other snacks (if their parents allowed).
+Homeowners could quickly reheat leftovers, coffee, and tea without tasting reheated.
+Kids soon learned that microwave ovens could make popcorn and heat other snacks (if their parents allowed).
 Microwave ovens are seen in family rooms, especially if the area is not adjacent to the kitchen.
-They’re being incorporated into master suites and guest bedrooms with small refrigerators, to prepare a light meal or a snack.
+In addition, they’re used in master suites and guest bedrooms with small refrigerators to prepare a light meal or a snack.

-Microwave-convection ovens were made popular by Thermador in the early 1980s.
-We were fortunate to have a CMT that had some great features, including the ability to bake or broil with the microwave turned on simultaneously.
+Microwave-convection ovens were made famous by Thermador in the early 1980s.
+We were fortunate to have a CMT with some great features, including baking or broil with the microwave turned on simultaneously.
 Another feature we loved was the ability to duct the heat (and cooking odors) out of the house.

 How a Convection-Microwave Can Help on Thanksgiving

 I’ll never forget the Thanksgiving we invited my husband’s parents for dinner at 6:00.
-My mother-in-law had prepared Thanksgiving meals for years, and was accustomed to putting the turkey in the oven very early in the morning.
+My mother-in-law had prepared Thanksgiving meals for years and always put the turkey in the oven very early in the morning.
 She called me around 3:00 in the afternoon.
 Here’s how our conversation went:

 Polly: “Hi.
-Just thought I’d call to see if there’s anything I can bring besides the cranberry sauce and pies.”
+I just thought I’d call to see if there’s anything I can bring besides the cranberry sauce and pies.”

 Me: “No, I think everything is taken care of.”